It’s that time of year again when Asian lady beetles invade our homes with the intent of finding a place to shelter from the cold.

 7. Sticky Tapes

-Sticky tapes are very useful when it comes to getting rid of Asian lady beetles.
+Sticky tapes are also very useful when it comes to getting rid of Asian lady beetles.
 Use them to trap the beetles, and then dispose of them.

 Just put the sticky tape around window sills and other areas where you think the beetles like to flock.